Vantiq/vantiq-extension-sources/llrpConnector/README.md

 The JSON format of Reader Antenna Data message contains the following properties:
 * **eventType** - `readerData`
 * **readerId** - The RFID Reader's ID
 * **antennaIds** - An array of the potential antenna IDs possible for the RFID Reader.
 While an RFID Reader may support multiple antennas, not all ports will have an actual antenna connected to the RFID Reader.`

-Log Message Example:
+Reader Antenna Data Message Example:
 ```
 {   "eventType": "readerData",
     "readerId": "84248dfffffcc3e9",